Join

 600 years of History

-Over the centuries, Lavenham has played host to numerous royal visits and celebrations.
-In 1487, King Henry VII fined the village’s residents for displaying too much wealth during his visit.
-In 1578, The Crooked House would have greeted Queen Elizabeth I on her Royal Progress of East Anglia, a grand tour complete with pageants, processions, feasts and banquets.
+With such wealth in Lavenham, the village played host to numerous royal visits.
+In 1487, King Henry VII visited and fined the village’s residents for displaying “too much wealth”.
+In 1578, The Crooked House would likely have greeted Queen Elizabeth I on her Royal Progress of East Anglia, a grand tour complete with pageants, processions, feasts and banquets.

 Lavenham was the estate of the Queen’s court favourite, Edward de Vere, 17th Earl of Oxford.
 Famed for his patronage of the arts and himself a poet and playwright, some believe the talented Earl of Oxford was the real author of works attributed to William Shakespeare.